pholser/junit-quickcheck/src/site/markdown/usage/complex-types.md

 - `gen().parameter(...)`

-This method gives a generator that can produce instances of the type of the given reflected method parameter, and that honors all of the configuration annotations on the parameter.
+This method gives a generator that can produce instances of the type of the given reflected method parameter, and that honors all the configuration annotations on the parameter.

 - `gen().field(Class<?>, String)`

-This method gives a generator that can produce instances of the type of the field of a given name on the given type, and that honors all of the configuration annotations on the field.
+This method gives a generator that can produce instances of the type of the field of a given name on the given type, and that honors all the configuration annotations on the field.

 - `gen().field(Field)`

-This method gives a generator that can produce instances of the type of the given reflected field, and that honors all of the configuration annotations on the field.
+This method gives a generator that can produce instances of the type of the given reflected field, and that honors all the configuration annotations on the field.

 - `gen().make(...)`